tejasri106/Genesis/PLAN.md

   // Step 2: Generate response grounded in retrieved context return streamText({
     model: getModel(modelId),
-    system: `You are the Helix RAG Agent.
+    system: `You are the Genesis RAG Agent.
 Answer ONLY using the provided document context.
 If the context does not contain the answer, say so explicitly — do not fabricate.

 RETRIEVED CONTEXT: